We want you to realize that if you eat healthy foods in sensible portions then you baby benefits as much as you do.

 The food you eat every day, even before you are pregnant, is important for your health but once you become pregnant it is even more important to eat in a healthy fashion.
-When you read that you should eat well during pregnancy, that does not mean that you should simply increase how much you eat.
-It means you need to eat the right kinds of food, the right kinds and amounts of protein, fat and carbohydrates, the the right vitamins and minerals, and plenty of plain water.
+When you read that you should eat well during pregnancy it does not mean that you should simply increase how much you eat.
+It means you need to eat the right kinds of food, the right kinds and amounts of protein, fat and carbohydrates, the right vitamins and minerals, and plenty of plain water.

 When you are pregnant is not the time to go on a weight-loss diet or a time to restrict your food intake.
 Low-calorie diets can break down the stored fat you and your baby need and it can lead to the production of substances in your body which can be harmful to your baby.